How to Grow Brussels Sprouts in the Home Garden

-Companion Planting: Brussel Sprouts
+Companion Planting: Brussels Sprouts

 Learn more about mustard as a trap crop here.

-How & When to Harvest Brussel Sprouts
+How & When to Harvest Brussels Sprouts

 You can begin harvesting when the heads are 1-2” inches in diameter.
-Just twist the little balls to remove the brussel sprouts from the stalk.
+Just twist the little balls to remove the brussels sprouts from the stalk.

 Remove any yellowing leaves as you prune the leaves while picking.
 Continue picking as snow doesn’t have to stop production and it may be possible to get a winter harvest too, depending on your weather.